lespicker/tachyons-one-page-scroll/content/products/fine-art-printing-2.md

   - "page/803"
 ---

-**For people taking both the printing and framing workshops on March 18th and 19th, 2023 the total cost will be $1,000 for both workshops.
+**For people taking both the printing and framing workshops on March 18th and 19th, 2023 the total cost will be $1,000 for both workshops(rather than $1,100).
 A total of $100 will be refunded to you after registering for both.**

 > This was the perfect workshop for me.
 It allowed me to separate the theory from the practice and understand the practice of fine art printing with one-on-one guidance from the master artist, Les Picker, and master printer Bob Boyer.<cite>Gary Schubert, Pennsylvania</cite>